ywarnier/launch/lms_lrs.md

 such as ETag, Range, if-*, etc.

-The behavior described above is intended to allow clients to access individual protected resources without implementing any TinCan behavior.
+The behavior described above is intended to allow clients to access individual protected resources without implementing any Tin Can behavior.
 For example, this is important in order to enable handing off a URL to a video player, that player needs only support HTTP, it does not need to have any Tin Can specific logic.
-It will be still be necessary for the TinCan client application to generate the correct URL for each protected resource.
+It will be still be necessary for the Tin Can client application to generate the correct URL for each protected resource.
 So a resource which when loaded then refers to other resources (such as a web page), must be loaded by a client with additional logic to fix those links.